-At the undergraduate level, an internship is required and is usually completed in the senior year.
+At the undergraduate level, the internship is required and is usually completed in the senior year.
 Students receive at least 120 hours of practical experience, for which they will earn 3 academic credits.
 Internships of 240 hours earn 6 credits.
 Interns typically hold responsible positions that involve no more than 20-percent clerical work.
-The 120 hours are usually worked over a 10-14 week period at approximately 20 hours per week, with adjustments made for the shorter summer semester.
+The internship hours are usually completed over a 10-14 week period at approximately 20 hours per week, with adjustments made for the shorter summer semester.

 Internships may be either paid or unpaid at the discretion of the sponsoring organization.
 Some organizations may provide another type of stipend and/or reimburse transportation or other expenses.

-Students are expected to abide by the guidelines and rules established by Marymount and by the company for which they intern.
+Students are expected to abide by the guidelines and rules established by the internship site.
 Dress and conduct should be professional and reflect the tone set by the organization and its employees.
 Note that in some programs, lack of attention to professional standards can be cause for removal from the internship.